* Course credits pertain to 2021-2022 academic year.

 Immunologic/Pathologic Basis of Disease: MBIPD-MAIN

 The goals of this course are to prepare the students to approach the study of diseases and apply those principles to clinical diagnosis.
 This approach will be through both Immunology and the principles of General (systemic) Pathology.
-The normal and deranged immune system will be covered in relationship to the pathology of inflammation, autoimmunity, tumors and autoimmune disorders.
-The fundamental cellular and tissue responses to injury, hemodynamic disorders, and neoplasia are covered.
+The normal and deranged immune system will be covered in relationship to the pathology of inflammation, autoimmunity, infections, tumors and autoimmune disorders.
+The fundamental cellular and tissue responses to injury, hemodynamic disorders, neoplasia and infection are covered.

 Infectious Diseases: MBIND-MAIN